hashicorp/vault-guides/operations/aws-kms-unseal-ha/terraform/README.md

 This guide assumes the following:

-1. Access to Vault Enterprise > 0.9.0 which supports AWS KMS as an unseal mechanism.
+1. Either access to Vault OSS or Enterprise > 1.0.0 which supports AWS KMS as an unseal mechanism.
-1. A URL to download Vault Enterprise from (an S3 bucket will suffice).
+2. A URL to download Vault Enterprise from (an S3 bucket will suffice).
-1. AWS account for provisioning cloud resources.
+3. AWS account for provisioning cloud resources.
-1. Terraform installed, and basic understanding of its usage
+4. Terraform installed, and basic understanding of its usage

 ## Usage